blackfyre/wga/README.md

 ### Install Nix package manager

-For both Linux and MacOS you can use the installer from determinate systems.
+For both Linux and macOS, you can use the installer from determinate systems.
 On the site [Zero to nix](https://zero-to-nix.com/start) you can find more info to get started.

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install